isomerpages/moe-jurongsec/_our-students/Assessment Matters/Assessments and Examinations.md

 b) Semestral Assessment (S.A) <br>
 E.g. End-year Examinations and Graduation Examinations

-c) The table below shows the distribution of weightage of assessments for each subject.
+c) The table below shows the distribution of weighting of assessments for each subject.

 | | Term 1 | Term 2 |Term 3  | Term 4 |  |
 |---|---|---|---|---|---|